 Who is a good candidate for liposuction?

-A good candidate for liposuction is a patient who is in good health and already at a healthy weight.
+A good candidate for lipo is a patient who is in good health and already at a healthy weight.
 If you are within your ideal weight range, exercise regularly, and eat healthy, then you will likely see good results from a safe lipo procedure.

 Can I have liposuction if I’m overweight/obese?

 No. Liposuction is not a weight loss tool.
 Patients who are overweight or obese should consult with a physician to come up with a strategy for weight loss before considering lipo.
-Liposuction is a great procedure if you have lost a lot of weight recently and need help with the stubborn areas of fat that won’t go away, however.
+It is a great procedure if you have lost a lot of weight recently and need help with the stubborn areas of fat that won’t go away, however.
 So come back and see us after you’ve lost the weight and feel healthy.

 Who shouldn’t get liposuction?